1999 NEBL Promotion Cup

 NEBL Promotion Cup 1999 was the first test run tournament of the North European Basketball League.
 The tournament was held during the 1998-99 basketball season on 23 January – 5 April 1999.
 The tournament included 8 teams from Lithuania, Latvia, Estonia, Sweden and Finland.

 BC Žalgiris won the tournament by defeating ASK/Brocēni/LMT in the final.
 BC Lietuvos rytas finished in third place by defeating Plannja Basket.

 The Prize fund for the Final Four competitions equaled $100,000.
 The winner of the NEBL Promotion Cup was awarded with $45,000 cheque, the other finalist received $25,000, 3rd-place winner - $20,000 and 4th best team got $10,000.

 NEBL Promotion Cup clubs

+Domestic league positions after playoffs of the previous season shown in parentheses.

 Group stage

 During the group stage, each team played 10 games.
 A team faced opponents in own group twice (6 games) and each team from the other group once (4 games).